GriceTurrble/recipes.riceprower.com/docs/docker-compose-stuff.md

 docker-compose down

 # Run a command inside one of the services
-# Example: run migrations manually
+# Example: create superuser in the web service container
+# (remember we use poetry, and try to specify the full path for completeness)
-docker-compose exec web poetry run python /app/hometools/manage.py migrate
+docker-compose exec web poetry run python /app/recipesite/manage.py createsuperuser

 # Container seems out-of-sync?
-Rebuild it:
-docker-compose up -d --no-deps --build web
+Build them:
+docker-compose build
+# Can also pass `--no-cache` to skip any cached steps
+# and completely rebuild those containers from scratch

+# Show the full config:
+docker-compose config
 ```

-## TODO

-Nginx is messing up at the root, redirecting to browser to `https://app`.
-What?

-Go back to basics on it, try to reconfigure that kajigger?